- March 9, 2007 at 4:01 pm #238468BiggerPiggyBankParticipant

 Tex Refunds, etc.

-It doesn’t cost half your refund, unles you are only getting about
+It doesn’t cost half your refund, unles you are only getting aboutthe ral’s will cost you about $100-150 extra to get, because the

 $300 back, and then, really, what’s the point in getting a ral?